Michael Perry and Jason Burkett: Michael Perry

+Jason Burkett

 Burkett's mother used methamphetamine while she was pregnant and neglected her children, often leaving the oldest sibling to look over the family.
 The family lived in poor conditions and got food via food stamps.
 Burkett's father, Delbert, was a career criminal who abused him and the rest of his family.
 As a child, Burkett witnessed his father abuse his mother, and witnessed him shoot her with a pellet gun, and rape her on at least one occasion.
 Burkett was also physically abused by his older siblings.
 Despite his father's abuse, Jason thought highly of him.